LLNL/shroud/docs/reference.rst

     If true then a local variable will be created instead of passing the argument directly to the function.
     The variable will be assigned a value using *c_to_cpp*.
-    If *c_to_cpp* is a large expression it is sometimes convient to have a local variable for debugging purposes.
+    If *c_to_cpp* is a large expression it is sometimes convenient to have a local variable for debugging purposes.
     It can also be used to create cleaner code when *c_to_cpp* will generate a very long statement.
     When *c_to_cpp* is not sufficient to assign a value, *c_statements* can be used to